SEC Commissioner Visits Sports Law Class

 To help understand the many business aspects of sports, McKean is dual enrolled in the law school’s J.D./M.B.A. program.
 In this program, law students are able to take M.B.A. classes at Samford University’s Brock School of Business and graduate with both degrees in three years, in most cases.

 Jackson has many relationships within the sports industry.
-When he is not teaching his sports law class, he is the owner of The Sports Group, a unique and diverse boutique sports firms.
+When he is not teaching his sports law class, he is the owner of The Sports Group, a unique and diverse boutique sports firm.
 His clients include players in the National Football League, Major League Baseball, National Basketball Association, Canadian Football League, and Women’s United Soccer Association, among others.